Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working Shell With Bash/Commands.md

 - Often commands accept flags or options, which modifies or provides additional features of the original command.
 - Below is a snippet of command (ls) with additional flag (-l).
 - Lists all the files in the working directory with outputing the result as list format.
+- To list all the options of a command use <code>man COMMAND</code>.

     ```bash
     dev@dev: ls -l